 Grifter Skills

-If your roll is high enough to meet or exceed the difficulty check set by the Dungeon Master, you succeed in using your skill.
-In this case, the guard might be convinced by your lie and let you pass.
-However, if your roll is lower than the difficulty check, you fail and the guard might become suspicious and call for backup.
+If your roll meets or exceeds the difficulty check set by the DM, you succeed!
+The guard might be convinced and let you pass.
+However, if your roll is lower, you fail, and the guard might become suspicious or call for backup.
+Similarly, you can use other specialized skills, like Sleight of Hand to plant false evidence.
+In each case, describe your actions and roll a d20 to determine success or failure.

 At Level 2 (2,000+ Experience Points)